dotnet/coreclr/Documentation/botr/readytorun-format.md

 # Introduction

 This document describes ReadyToRun format implemented in CoreCLR as of March 2015.
-It assumes familiarity with concepts described in [1].

 # PE Headers and CLI Headers